yuta2k/snapraid/README.md

 snapraid-btrfs-subvol
 ========

-NOT ADEQUATELY TESTED.
+**NOT ADEQUATELY TESTED**
 Please use for evaluation purposes only.

-This fork avoids the following warning when a btrfs subvolume is set to "data".
+This fork avoids the following warning when a btrfs subvolume is set to `data` .

 ```
 WARNING!
 UUID is unsupported for disks: 'd1', 'd2'.
 Not using inodes to detect move operations.